"Knowing a little bit about Athens transport will be crucial if you want your day to go smoothly..."

 Taking a taxi can be quite a stressful experience if all you want is a simple ride from the Piraeus cruise terminal to Athens Acropolis.

-This is a perfect combination of being driven around in a comfortable air-conditioned car, getting narration about history, myths and customs from a native and feeling safe but… at all times, you have the control in your hands - private tours are always flexible.
+This is a perfect combination of being driven around in a comfortable air-conditioned car, getting narrated about history, myths, and customs from a native, and feeling safe as well as having control in your hands - private tours are always flexible.

 It is entirely up to you how long you will stay to take photos, where you want to have a break for a refreshment etc.

 I have found private tours with the best price/review ratio.
 Check them out and book well ahead, as they do get sold out!